TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-14-Working-at-the-command-line-with-Bash.markdown

 That matter needless, of importless burden,
 As will stop the eye of Helen’s needle, for whom he comes to fight.
-    At each his needless heavings- such as you Lucretia's glove, wherein her needle sticks;
+    At each his needless heavings- such as you Lucretias glove, wherein her needle sticks;
 {% endhighlight %}

 > Challenge 3.1: Create a new file called `Romeo.txt` that contains only lines from `100-0.txt` with the word "Romeo"